ASAP Rocky

-Aside from his musical endeavors, Mayers founded his multidisciplinary creative agency AWGE in 2014.
+Aside from his musical career, Mayers founded the creative agency and record label AWGE in 2014.
 AWGE launched partnerships with Marine Serre, Amina Muaddi, Moncler, JW Anderson, Under Armour, PacSun, Vans, Mercedes-Benz, Selfridges, as well as conceptual collaborations with MTV and Needles.
-The brand made its Paris Men's Fashion Week runway debut with its American Sabotage collection in 2024 and returned to Paris Fashion Week with its second show, Obligatory Fashion in 2025.
 Mayers co-launched cult fashion label VLONE, co-chaired the Met Gala in 2025 and spearheaded campaigns for DKNY, Calvin Klein, Gucci, Bottega Veneta, Ferragamo, Beats by Dre, Dior Homme and more.
 As of 2025, he serves as the creative director for Puma F1 and Ray-Ban.

-As an actor, Mayers portrayed critically acclaimed supporting roles in Dope (2015), Monster (2018), Spike Lee's Highest 2 Lowest (2025) alongside Denzel Washington, and If I Had Legs I'd Kick You (2025).
+As an actor, Mayers has had supporting roles in Dope (2015), Monster (2018), Spike Lee's Highest 2 Lowest (2025) alongside Denzel Washington, and If I Had Legs I'd Kick You (2025).

-Mayers has received musical accolades such as a BET Award, two BET Hip Hop Awards, an MTV Video Music Award Japan and an MTVU Woodie Award.
+Mayers has received accolades such as a BET Award, two BET Hip Hop Awards, an MTV Video Music Award Japan and an MTVU Woodie Award.
 His creative entrepreneurship has been rewarded with the Global Style Icon Award, the Virgil Abloh award, the Cultural Innovator Award, the Collaboration Of The Year Award, and the Fashion Icon Award.
 He has been nominated for two Grammy Awards, six World Music Awards, three MTV Video Music Awards and two MTV Europe Music Awards.
 Furthermore, Mayers has co-directed most of his own music videos, as well as worked in production or co-writing for other artists, often under the pseudonym Lord Flacko.

 Early life

 Rakim Athelston Mayers was born on October 3, 1988, in the Harlem neighborhood of Manhattan, a borough of New York City.
-His father, Adrian "Duke" Athelston Mayers, was from Barbados and his mother, Rina "Renee" Black, is of African American and part Guyanese descent.
-The couple raised four children together; Ricky, Erika B., Rakim and Asia.
+His father, Adrian "Duke" Athelston Mayers, was from Barbados and his mother, Rina "Renee" Black, is of Black American descent.
+The couple raised four children together: Ricky, Erika B., Rakim and Asia.
 Both Rakim and Erika's names are taken from the Eric B. & Rakim duo.
 Mayers has 10 other paternal siblings.
 His cousin is fellow ASAP Mob member ASAP Nast.

 Mayers started rapping at age nine, when he moved to Harrisburg, Pennsylvania.
 He learned how to rap from his older brother, who also wore the cornrows hairdo that Mayers later adopted.
 When Mayers was 13, his brother Ricky was killed by gun violence in Harlem.
 The death inspired Mayers to take rapping more seriously.
 Mayers grew up admiring Harlem-based rap group the Diplomats.
 He was also influenced by Mobb Deep, Three 6 Mafia, UGK, Run DMC, Wu-Tang Clan, and Bone Thugs-n-Harmony.

 When Mayers was 12 years old, his father went to jail and he spent his teenage years moving around homeless shelters with his mother and sister.
 After living for a period in a shelter with his mother in New York City, he moved to Midtown Manhattan.
 His father died in 2012.